Zymbit-Docs/docs/content/getting-started/hsm4/production-mode/index.md

 ### Summary of Steps

 Develop your application
-:   Ensure your host has all the necessary prerequisites in place to interface with the HSM4 and that it will be able to run your software application.
+* [ ] Ensure your host has all the necessary prerequisites in place to interface with the HSM4 and that it will be able to run your software application.

 Active production mode
-:   Permanently bind your HSM4 to the host device.
+* [ ] Permanently bind your HSM4 to the host device.

 ## Develop your application

-{{< callout destructive >}}
-*DO NOT* cut the lock tab yet.
-{{< /callout >}}

 To begin, ensure that you have followed the Getting Started guide for your HSM4 carefully to install the prerequisite client software:

-{{< resource_link "getting-started/zymkey4" >}}
+{{< resource_link "getting-started/hsm4" >}}
 Install your HSM4 to a Raspberry Pi running Raspbian or Ubuntu before moving to production mode.
 {{< /resource_link >}}

 To reiterate, before you continue, the following steps should be complete:

- [ ] Install a battery on the HSM4.
+* [ ] Install a battery on the HSM4.
- [ ] Connect the GPIO header of the HSM4 to the GPIO pins of the host board while the host is powered down.
+* [ ] Connect the GPIO header of the HSM4 to the GPIO pins of the host board while the host is powered down.
- [ ] Install HSM4 software on the host and establish temporary binding in development mode.
+* [ ] Install HSM4 software on the host and establish temporary binding in development mode.

 After these steps have been completed, you are ready to prepare your device for permanent binding.